 Upon becoming eligible for certain benefits, you will receive Summary Plan Descriptions which describe the benefits in greater detail.
-For information regarding employee benefits and to answer any questions you may have contact Human Resources.
+For information regarding employee benefits, and to answer any questions you may have, contact Human Resources.

 Valley District reserves the right to modify, amend or terminate benefits and to modify or amend benefit eligibility requirements at any time and for any reason, subject to any legal restrictions.
+Any change would be applicable to all full-time employees, unless otherwise stated in a separate employment contract.